Revenue RecognitionApril 12, 2023

 Amanda: I know that friend all too well!

-The answer: By automating the decision tree of possibilities!
+The solution lies in automating the decision tree of possibilities!

-Revenue accounting automation was designed to pre-define rules based on policies and desired outcomes, which can be directly mapped to data from a sales contract, and systems that capture orders, fulfillment, and billings to form a revenue contract with accurate calculations and revenue forecast schedules over the contract term.
+Revenue accounting automation is designed to pre-define rules based on policies and desired outcomes.
+These rules can be directly applied to data sourced from a sales contract and systems capturing orders, fulfillment, and billings.
+The result is a revenue contract with precise calculations and revenue forecast schedules over the contract term.

 How does it work, you ask?